-The site is located adjacent to the Grand Canal along the Davitt Road and Luas tracks Dublin City.
+The site is located adjacent to the Grand Canal along the Davitt Road and LUAS tracks Dublin City.
 The leak site was located on a 400 m long section of a 110 kV cable running from Francis Street to Inchicore.
-The cable was installed in 1964 and the location of the leak (at cable joint No. 1 - UG0822) is located beneath the tow path along the Davitt Road and Luas tracks.
-It is estimated that loss of fluid from the cable occurred in July 2010 with an estimated fluid volume loss of 355 litres during that period.
+The cable was installed in 1964 and the location of the leak (at cable joint No. 1 - UG0822) is located beneath the tow path along the Davitt Road and LUAS tracks.
+It is estimated that loss of fluid from the cable occurred between August and November 1993 with an estimated fluid volume loss of 1,000 litres during that period.

 No evidence of impact from the cable fluid release was noted during the site walkover.
-Construction works were observed directly on the banks of the canal during the site walkover and the water levels in the canal were reduced.